ratnaparkhi/TSPG/index.md

 Use the App to:
 * have fun,
-* play a guessing game,
+* play a guessing game, and
-* and learn the facts of Titanic
+* learn the facts of Titanic

+Stay tuned for upcoming version with score keeper and grand prizes

 ---
 ##